rgilks/planeo/README.md

 - `docs/sse-event-handling.md`: Describes the Server-Sent Events (SSE) mechanism for real-time updates.
 - `docs/text-to-speech.md`: Information on the text-to-speech functionality (currently using test audio, with details on the planned full integration).
 - `docs/ai-interaction-flow.md`: Details the synchronized flow of AI actions, chat, and audio playback.
+- `docs/cube-art-textures.md`: Details on how artwork is displayed on interactive cubes.

 ## Planned Features